The history of Yorkshire’s 17th century mansion Holdsworth House where The Beatles stayed

-Holdsworth House, Halifax: History of Yorkshire’s 17th century mansion that has hosted famous guests including The Beatles for John Lennon’s 24th birthday and has been the filming location for Sally Wainwright’s popular series Happy Valley
+Holdsworth House: History of Yorkshire’s 17th century mansion that has hosted famous guests including The Beatles for John Lennon’s 24th birthday and has been the filming location for Sally Wainwright’s popular series Happy Valley

-Last year, Holdsworth House celebrated its Diamond anniversary across the year including an art competition that was judged by famous Yorkshire writer Sally Wainwright, known for her hit TV shows Gentleman Jack, Happy Valley and Last Tango in Halifax.
+Last year, Holdsworth House, Halifax, celebrated its Diamond anniversary across the year including an art competition that was judged by famous Yorkshire writer Sally Wainwright, known for her hit TV shows Gentleman Jack, Happy Valley and Last Tango in Halifax.

 The Jacobean mansion is a Grade II listed building, made of sandstone with narrow, leaded windows and was first built in 1633.